bitaemi/rxjs-reactive-patterns/README.md

 indicator to be hidden.

-# 11. Laveraging Reactive Forms - Draft Pre-Saving
+# 11. Leveraging Reactive Forms - Draft Pre-Saving

 Let's say we need Draft pre-saveing for a form (create lesson form).
 If the user navigates to another page in the site,